a5huynh/a5huynh.github.com/_posts/2018/2018-08-23-tbt-building-ti86-apps.md

 [ticalc.org](ti-asm) file archives to see if there are include files I could use and stumbled upon the [Ultimate TI-86 Include File][ti-inc].
-A cursory look through the file showed me that it had all the missing symbols the assembler had complained about.
+A cursory look through the file showed me that it had all the missing symbols that the assembler would be expecting from an include file.

 [ti-asm]: https://www.ticalc.org/pub/86/asm
 [ti-inc]: https://www.ticalc.org/pub/86/asm/source/include/ti86.zip